OpenDemocracyManitoba/winnipegelection/README.md

 * Apache with Phushion Passenger
 * Google News

+WinnipegElection.ca features interactive ward maps, ward statistics, historical information about past elections, and a calendar of election related events.
+Candidates are listed along with links to their web pages, email addresses, Facebook fan pages and Twitter feeds.
+News articles that mention candidates are also linked providing up to date information from a variety of media sources.

 ## License

 This is free and unencumbered software released into the public domain.
 See LICENSE for details.